JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 i.e. processing time for x amount frames, energy consumption, etc then the edge node has some options to reduce the required computational load.
 These include:

-- Task offloading: Delegate some of your tasks (i.e. frames to compute) to someone else.
 - Reducing Quality: Switch to a lower grade YOLOv11 model, Reduce up-scaling quality.
 - Reduce Source video FPS
 - Reduce Source video Quality